Herpes Gingivostomatitis in Children: Care Instructions

 Herpes gingivostomatitis (say "JIN-juh-voh-stoh-muh-TY-tus") is a viral infection, caused by the same virus as cold sores or fever blisters.
-But in this case, the sores are inside the mouth and down the throat.
+Usually the sores are inside the mouth and down the throat.
+But they can also be around the lips.
 It most often happens the first time your child is infected with this virus.
 Later outbreaks on the lips or inside the mouth are called cold sores.
 The sores are painful.
 The pain can make it hard for your child to eat and drink.
 Your child may also have a fever.

 The sores and swelling will go away on their own in 1 to 2 weeks.